caroljunq/builders-fair-2021-e-l-s-a/iot/2-building-sensor-device-esp32.md

 This is the final version of circuit, you can use another power source ex: battery 9v.
 In this case, we are using a power banking.
 On the image, each sensor (temperature, gps, display) has a specific voltage (3.3v or 5v) and connects to specific pins on ESP32.
 For example, termometer is connected to D4 pin.

-We develop a final version of the board, we draw a circuit and printed it manually in a phenolite board as the image bellow.
+We developed a final version of the board, we draw a circuit and printed it manually in a phenolite board as the image bellow.

 <br>
 <img src="./images-iot/board.jpeg" alt="drawing" width="400"/>